Culture of Sweden: History

 In the 18th century, Swedish culture flourished: Carl Linnaeus had a vast impact on biology, also promoting widespread interest in the topic, and Carl Michael Bellman produced many significant songs and poems.
 Queen Louisa Ulrika and her son King Gustav III were important patrons of the arts, both founding academies that are still active.
 Sweden also became the first country with a law explicitly protecting freedom of the press.

+St. Lucy's Day (Luciadagen), an important Swedish annual celebration.

 During the Napoleonic wars, Finland was lost to Russia, which was a shock to Swedish society.
 After first securing a personal union with Norway, Sweden entered a time of peace that is still ongoing.
 This and improvements in agriculture and sanitation led to a high population growth; during the latter half of the 19th century, emigration increased.
 During the century, the first modern Swedish novelists appeared, with Fredrika Bremer enjoying early international success, and August Strindberg's first novel The Red Room marking an epoch in Swedish language history.
 Meanwhile, Swedish scientists, especially chemists, made important contributions.
 Jenny Lind was a leading opera singer throughout the nineteenth century.

 When increased opportunity and international trade arrived in the 20th century, along with better education of the masses, Sweden went from a poor country to one of the richest.
 Swedish culture became more well known abroad, and especially Swedish cinema and Swedish music have been widely successful, through representatives such as Ingrid Bergman, Ingmar Bergman, Jussi Björling, ABBA and Avicii.
 Modern Swedish design has also become widespread around the world.